 If you’re considering a weekend break to Croatia from the UK, such as a 48-hour trip or a long weekend visit, it’s probably best to book a holiday to one of the larger cities – Zagreb, Pula, Split or Dubrovnik – and base yourself there for the duration of your stay to save on any unnecessary travelling and transfer hassle.

-There are flights to all of these cities from the UK, though some only operate in the summer.
-There are, however, flights to Zagreb and Dubrovnik all year round from London.
+There are flights to all of these cities from the UK, with quite a few routes operating from late March/early April through to the end of October each year.
+There are, however, flights to Zagreb and Dubrovnik all year round from London, so these two would be very suitable for a winter weekend break as well.

 A Weekend Break in Zagreb

-Some compare Zagreb to that famous Eastern European short-break capital, Prague – and if you’ve ever considered the Czech city for a brief trip, why not try Zagreb this time around?
+Some compare Zagreb to that famous Eastern European short-break capital, Prague – and if you’ve been to and thoroughly enjoyed the Czech city for a brief trip, why not try Zagreb this time around?

-Generally, Zagreb is great for a short break any time of year, although we would warn against visiting in the height of winter (December to February) when you might encounter cold temperatures and heavy snowfall.
-Likewise, the height of summer (July & August) can be very nice in Zagreb, although may be swelteringly hot – and you may have preferred to go to the coast.
+Generally, Zagreb is great for a short break any time of year, although we probably would say to avoid peak summer (July and August).
+Although there’s plenty to see and do, the city can be swelteringly hot – and you may have preferred to go to the coast instead (and be able to jump into the Adriatic!).
 Indeed, as many locals have decamped to the coast themselves, the city can be a bit quiet in terms of events and similar.

 Read more about Zagreb in our special section to see what there is to do and to decide whether it’s the city for you.